-The academic departments offer programs of study leading to baccalaureate degrees, master's degrees, and certificates.
+The academic departments offer programs of study leading to baccalaureate degrees, master's degrees, a doctor of philosophy degree, and certificates.
 The programs, which include traditional and interdisciplinary fields of study, provide students with learning opportunities that:

-- cultivate an appreciation of the richness of human experience. - encourage individual achievement and a sense of social responsibility. - emphasize critical thinking, problem solving, effective communication, and lifelong learning. - promote the development of knowledge, skills, and intercultural awareness that lead to personal and professional success in an ever-changing, global society. - foster engaged citizenship.
+cultivate an appreciation of the richness of human experience. encourage individual achievement and a sense of social responsibility. emphasize critical thinking, problem solving, effective communication, and lifelong learning. promote the development of knowledge, skills, and intercultural awareness that lead to personal and professional success in an ever-changing, global society. foster engaged citizenship.